 We completed a proof-of-concept trial in human subjects to validate our PTR platform and in October 2020, announced positive results from a Phase 1/2 study of CTx-1301 in ADHD patients establishing tolerability, comparative bioavailability, and dose proportionality of CTx-1301 versus Focalin® XR.
-We plan to initiate Phase 3 trials in the second quarter of 2022 for CTx-1301 with results expected in late 2022.
-Assuming we receive positive clinical results from our pivotal Phase 3 trial for CTx-1301, we plan to submit a new drug application (NDA) for CTx-1301 using an accelerated approval pathway under Section 505(b)(2) of the Federal Food, Drug, and Cosmetic Act in the second half of 2023.
-In addition, we plan to initiate a Phase 1/2 bioavailability study in ADHD patients for CTx-1302 in 2023 and, if the results from this study are successful, we plan to initiate pivotal Phase 3 clinical trials in all patient segments for CTx-1302 in late 2023 with results expected in late 2024.
+In order to meet the pharmacology requirement for the CTx-1301 New Drug Application (NDA) submission, we initiated a food effect study in September 2022, which was completed in October of 2022, with results expected to be available in December 2022.
+A Phase 3 adult dose-optimization study to assess the efficacy and safety, along with onset and duration, of CTx-1301 in adults with ADHD is expected to commence in December 2022.
+We plan to initiate the CTx-1301 Phase 3 fixed-dose pediatric and adolescent safety and efficacy study in mid-2023 after the final dosage strengths are manufactured at our new manufacturing partner, Societal CDMO, Inc., with results expected in late 2023.
+Assuming we receive positive clinical results from our Phase 3 trials for CTx-1301, we plan to submit an NDA for CTx-1301 using an accelerated approval pathway under Section 505(b)(2) of the Federal Food, Drug, and Cosmetic Act in the first half of 2024.
+In addition, we plan to initiate a Phase 1/2 bioavailability study in ADHD patients for CTx-1302 in the first half of 2024 and, if the results from this study are successful, we plan to initiate pivotal Phase 3 clinical trials for CTx-1302 in 2024.

 We believe that our PTR platform has the potential to provide patients and physicians with differentiated pharmaceutical treatment options that will enhance patient compliance and improve health outcomes in several additional therapeutic areas.
-We intend to leverage our PTR platform technology to expand and augment our clinical-stage pipeline by identifying and developing additional assets in other therapeutic areas where one or more or more active pharmaceutical ingredients (API) need to be delivered several times a day at specific, pre-defined time intervals and released in a manner that would offer significant improvement over existing therapies.
+We intend to leverage our PTR platform technology to expand and augment our clinical-stage pipeline by identifying and developing additional assets in other therapeutic areas where one or more active pharmaceutical ingredients (API) need to be delivered several times a day at specific, pre-defined time intervals and released in a manner that would offer significant improvement over existing therapies.
 Our criteria for the selection of additional, future pipeline candidates will include the potential for \$1 billion or more in peak annual sales, the potential to deliver a clearly differentiated therapeutic advantage and the potential to overcome unmet medical needs.

-Recently, we embarked on a tablet formulation and an early clinical development program for CTx-2103 (buspirone hydrochloride), bolstering the PTR platform within the anxiety therapeutic category.
-In 2020, United States sales for this API accounted for over \$2 billion of sales in the \$5.2 billion anxiety market.
-CTx-2103 will be designed as a once-daily, multi-dose tablet with clear differentiation and compelling advantages over standard treatment options.
-Further indications we intend to evaluate include insomnia, non-opioid pain, eating disorders, post-traumatic stress disorder, epilepsy, Alzheimer's, hypothyroidism, psychosis, depression, cardiovascular disorders, Parkinson's disease, migraine, oral oncology, and bipolar disorder, among others.
+We are constructing a clinical program for CTx-2103 (buspirone), our anxiety candidate, toward an expedited approval pathway under Section 505(b)(2) of the Federal Food, Drug, and Cosmetic Act.
+As part of that effort: